-Groves arrests and blotter, Dec.
+Groves Police Department arrests & responses: Dec.
 2-8 - Port Arthur News

-Groves arrests and blotter, Dec.
+Groves Police Department arrests & responses: Dec.
 2-8

 Groves Police Department officers made the following arrests and responded to the following calls from Dec.
 2 to Dec.
 8: